 The right facilities are essential for making things happen.
 Norwich Research Park has some of the best in the world.
 It’s one of Europe’s largest collaborative research sites, and UEA sits at the very heart of it.

 This unique park creates new opportunities for collaborative research.
 Together with our other partners, we bring together many of the world’s greatest minds in science, engineering, health, social science and economics, working together to find answers to some of the greatest global challenges we face.

 It also brings together the talents and expertise of Europe’s leading centres for research in food, health and the environment.

-Norwich Research Park has a rich heritage of world-leading research undertaken by the organisations based here.
-These include:
+UEA is a partner of Norwich Research Park, a place of globally leading collaborative research undertaken by the organisations based here.

 - John Innes Centre, an international centre of excellence in plant science, genetics and microbiology

 - Quadram Institute, dedicated to researching links between food science, gut biology and human health and disease